theramiyer/blog/content/posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 We are a federal parliamentary democratic republic.
 (A mouthful to say.)
 In a _federal_ democratic system, each region has its state government, which governs the region, in its own way, by listening to its people.
 This is the role of the state governments in our country.
 The central government runs the country as a whole, while the state governments run their respective states.
 Each state has its governor, who is part of the central government.

-This is the reason we have two elections: <span class='small-caps'>MLA</span> and <span class='small-caps'>MP</span> elections.
+This is the reason we have two elections: {{< smallcaps "MLA" >}} and {{< smallcaps "MP" >}} elections.
 The state government has a Legislative Assembly.
-The <span class='small-caps'>MLA</span>, or the Member of the Legislative Assembly, is part of the state government.
+The {{< smallcaps "MLA" >}}, or the Member of the Legislative Assembly, is part of the state government.
 The Members of the Legislative Assembly elect their chief, Chief Minister of the state.

 During the parliament (or more precisely, the Lok Sabha) elections, registered voters of every constituency elect their MP, (Member of Parliament).
 The head of these members is the Prime Minister.